-All candidates must select modules to a total value of 60 credits in each of the two subjects.
-However, this distribution may be varied with the approval of the Degree Programme Director.
-The Degree Programme Director may also, where appropriate, permit a candidate to substitute modules up to the value of 20 credits by modules from other subject areas All modules taken beyond Stage 1 contribute to the final degree classification
+All candidates study modules to a total value of at least 50 credits in each of the two subjects; in many degree programmes all modules are compulsory at Stage 2.
+The Degree Programme Director may also, where appropriate, permit a candidate to substitute modules up to the value of 20 credits by modules from other subject areas.
+All modules taken beyond Stage 1 contribute to the final degree classification.